15 top tips for Scotland sightseeing on a budget

 - From Aberdeen take the A96 via Nairn to Inverness, then the A82 to Fort Augustus – 141 miles.

 As I frequently mention, the best things in life are free, and to my mind one of the best experiences you can have in Scotland is seeing its wonderful wildlife.
-There’s an incredibly diverse range of animal species to watch in this country but arguably the best sights are located throughout the Highlands, with my personal favourites being the majestic red deer.
+There’s an incredibly diverse range of animal species to see in Scotland but arguably the best sightings are located throughout the Highlands, with my personal favourites being the majestic red deer.

-These animals are the largest in Britain and it’s a real privilege to watch them roaming around the countryside, especially when the stags are in their rutting season and can be seen battling against each other using their impressively large antlers.
+These animals are the largest in Britain and it’s a real privilege to watch them roaming around the countryside, especially when the stags are in their rutting season and can be seen battling against each other using their enormous (and very spiky) antlers.

 Alongside red deer you’ll frequently find mountain hares, ptarmigan, pine martens and badgers all scurrying about as they forage for food in the cold winter climate, while otters and dolphins can often be seen along much of the Highlands coastline.

 You’ll find loads of places to go on a Scottish safari in the Highlands but if you want my recommendation I’d suggest heading to the Cairngorms during the winter months.
-Winter in the Cairngorms is one of the highlights for any visit to Scotland thanks to the diverse range of animal species that descend from the mountain tops for the slightly warmer climate at the bottom.
+Winter in the Cairngorms is one of the highlights for any visit to Scotland thanks to the number of animals that descend from the mountain tops for the slightly warmer climate at the bottom.

 But before you go make sure you check the weather and pack plenty of warm hiking gear.
 The last thing you want is to be stuck in the middle of nowhere without thermals when the temperature drops, and as the old Scottish saying goes, ‘there’s no such thing as bad weather, only bad clothes’.